Houston Government Contract Fraud Lawyers

 Understanding how federal investigations unfold is crucial for Houston government contractor fraud attorney cases.
 The process moves faster than most executives expect, and critical decisions must be made immediately.

 Once investigators determine potential criminal violations exist, the case escalates to federal prosecutors.
-Grand jury subpoenas demand documents and testimony.
+Federal Grand jury subpoenas demand documents and testimony.
 Search warrants may be executed at your business premises.
 Employee interviews become formal interrogations where anything said can be used to build criminal cases.
+If you or your company face federal indictment, our federal criminal defense attorney can help.

 Phase 3: Prosecution Decision (Months)